onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 the `VotingTutorialGovernanceToken.VotingWeight` resource interface, whereas the `vote` function serves cast a vote; its parameters are both the proposal id and the chosen option id.
-As we are inside the function definition in an interface, this is the place to do some preliminary checks.
+As we are inside the function definition in an interface, this is the place to check preconditions.

 ```cadence
 /// Votable